rmccormick96/Pulse-of-Policy/README.md

 The notebook `Topic_modeling_Pulse_pol` is designed to apply advanced machine learning techniques for topic modeling on a dataset of news articles.
 Through a series of defined functions and methodologies, it explores the extraction of meaningful topics from a large corpus, evaluates the sentiments associated with these topics, and visualizes the relationships between them.
 It provides a comprehensive framework for topic modeling using BERTopic, equipped with preprocessing steps, topic extraction, and preparations for sentiment analysis.

+## 7. Prediction

+**Author:** Pablo Montenegro Helfer

+The script `data_prediction.py` is a comprehensive tool for training and predicting the passage of legislative bills in the House of Representatives.
+It utilizes machine learning models on a benchmark dataset containing structured legislative and financial data from Pro Publica and the Federal Election Commission.
+The script systematically compares and enhances this benchmark by incorporating various text-related features extracted from media outlet articles, employing methodologies such as Bag of Words (BOW), Glove Embeddings (both unweighted and weighted), and BERT-based mean embeddings.
+The prediction models include Logistic Regression, CatBoost Classifier, Support Vector Machine, Random Forest Classifier, and XGBoost, and results are saved in Excel files for evaluation.

+The follow-up script, `data_prediction_best.py`, builds on the findings of the previous script by focusing on the Support Vector Machine model, identified as having the best results.
+This script assesses the model's performance on two datasets: the benchmark dataset without text-related features and a dataset enriched with text features using the MeanMean Text Embeddings with BERT methodology, which demonstrated superior results in the initial script.
+Notably, the script conducts a rigorous evaluation by performing a 100-times train-test split on each dataset, generating density plots with means of F1, Recall, and Precision scores.
+The results consistently favor the dataset with text-related information processed using the MeanMean Text Embeddings with BERT methodology, suggesting its robust and reliable predictive capabilities.